cjakuc/SQL_Practice/README.md

 Queries are located in the questions folder

+To view the final report, you can download the file `report.html` and open it in a web browser, or view it directly on my portfolio page [here](https://cjakuc.github.io/PDFs/report.html)

 ## Local Setup (after hosting the database locally)
 * Clone this repo and cd into the directory
 * Edit the value of `text_path` in `config.py` to be the absolute path to my_text_files (it's probably better practice to use relative pathing)